kizbitz/train/README.md

 VPC=<vpc-tag>

 # Template file for registration emails
-EMAIL_TEMPLATE=<path-to-template-file>
+EMAIL_TEMPLATE=<path-to-template-file-in-container>
 ```

 ### Host Volume

 A local host volume needs to be mounted inside the container to `/host` when running the container.
-The scripts will output all user keys and user instance information into '/host' and a '/host/share' directory.
+The scripts will output all user keys and user instance information into a `/host/<VPC>` directory.

 ## Walk-through - Personal Use